aniruddhballal/VenPay/README.md

 29. again, these are all on vendor side - so, company side??
 30. what happens if deadline passes by?!
 31. add a view password option while login/signup, reenter password while signing up, edit password in the edit profile page (enter twice)
-32. WARNING TO SELF: time mismatch of the duration before the deadline at which the payment was cleared - difference in vendor, company side
+DONE I GUESS 32.
+WARNING TO SELF: time mismatch of the duration before the deadline at which the payment was cleared - difference in vendor, company side
 33. rating button and review styles are very simple and are not user interactive - even for the vendor side (when he/she gives) and in general while viewing product details

 34. filter products available by company, or when visiting vendor profile - show list of products